All-Wales Colorectal Peritoneal Metastasis Service

 Following the liver, the peritoneum (the thin lining of the abdominal cavity) is the second most common site for colorectal cancer spread.
 Unfortunately, when colorectal cancer spreads to the peritoneum, patient outcomes have traditionally been very poor.

-As the the funding organisation, we do not have access to individual patient cases and cannot facilitate meetings between patients and clinicians.
+Please note we do not have access to individual patient cases and cannot facilitate meetings between patients and clinicians.

-Related projects
+More projects

 View all